ZEEM

 Jephias and various family members in his home village

-ZEEM and Zimbabwe Christian College
+ZEEM and Central Africa Christian College

-Jephias and ZCC
+Jephias and CACC

-Mission of ZCC
+Mission of CACC

-ZCC, supported by Christian Churches and Churches of Christ in the United States and in Zimbabwe, exists to educate Christian leaders for ministry in Zimbabwe and Southern Africa.
-With a three-year on-campus program and one-year satellite courses, ZCC offers a variety of delivery methods for Christian undergraduate education designed to develop deeper biblical understanding and stronger leadership skills to prepare students for a variety of roles both within and outside of the church setting.
+CACC, supported by Christian Churches and Churches of Christ in the United States and in Zimbabwe, exists to educate Christian leaders for ministry in Zimbabwe and Southern Africa.
+With a three-year on-campus program and one-year satellite courses, CACC offers a variety of delivery methods for Christian undergraduate education designed to develop deeper biblical understanding and stronger leadership skills to prepare students for a variety of roles both within and outside of the church setting.
 By training pastors and teachers, the college encourages church planting and church growth throughout the region.

 Currently, graduates are serving in many of the Christian Churches and Churches of Christ in Zimbabwe.
 Graduates are also serving in the following countries: Mozambique, Malawi, South Africa, Botswana, Zambia, Sudan, Kenya, the Democratic Republic of Congo, Tanzania, and Namibia.

-History of ZCC
+History of CACC

 Several missionaries form the Christian Churches and Churches of Christ trained Christians for ministry in various locations for many years in what was Rhodesia, but in 1975 , these efforts came together to form Rhodesian Christian College.
 The college was located in the capital of Salisbury and was under the leadership of the college’s first principal, Jack Pennington, an American missionary.
 At the new college, both Africans and Europeans participated in night classes, church services, camps, retreats, mission meetings, and Bible correspondence courses.